Machealb/GSVD_Iter/gGKB_GSVD/README.md

 # gGKB_GSVD
 Using generalizing Golub-Kahan bidiagonalization to compute a part of nontrivial GSVD components.

-Plase read the following guideline to run the codes and test the algorithms.
+Please read the following guideline to run the codes and test the algorithms.

 ## test recursive relations and orthogonality
 test0.m